Chinatown (1974 film): Critical response

-On Rotten Tomatoes, Chinatown holds an approval rating of 99% based on 79 reviews, with an average rating of 9.40/10.
-The website's critical consensus reads: "As bruised and cynical as the decade that produced it, this noir classic benefits from Robert Towne's brilliant screenplay, director Roman Polanski's steady hand, and wonderful performances from Jack Nicholson and Faye Dunaway".
-Metacritic assigned the film a weighted average score of 92 out of 100, based on 22 critics, indicating "universal acclaim".
-Roger Ebert added it to his "Great Movies" list, saying that Nicholson's performance was "key in keeping Chinatown from becoming just a genre crime picture", along with Towne's screenplay, concluding that the film "seems to settle easily beside the original noirs".
+On Rotten Tomatoes, the film holds a 98% approval rating based on 147 reviews, with an average score of 9.40/10.
+The site's consensus reads: "As bruised and cynical as the decade that produced it, this noir classic benefits from Robert Towne's brilliant screenplay, director Roman Polanski's steady hand, and wonderful performances from Jack Nicholson and Faye Dunaway."
+On Metacritic, the film has a weighted average score of 92 out of 100, indicating "universal acclaim."

+Roger Ebert included Chinatown in his "Great Movies" list, noting that Nicholson's performance was instrumental in lifting the film beyond a standard crime thriller, and concluding that it "seems to settle easily beside the original noirs."
+James Berardinelli of ReelViews praised the film as "unquestionably one of the best films to emerge from the 1970s," highlighting its complex characters and narrative.